mis8680/FCW2013-INFO-5094-Simple-Interfaces/README.md

 Project 1
 =======================================================
+ - The overview of the library
 	* Library Package Implementation:
 	* Data\Node implements Inode
 	* Data\LinkedNode implements ILinkedNode
 	* Data\DoublyLinkedNode implements IDoublyLinkedNode
 	* Data\LinkedLists\LinkedList implements ILinkedList
 	* Data\LinkedLists\DoublyLinkedList implements IDoublyLinkedList
 	* Data\LinkedLists\Iterator implements Iterator
+ - The contributors
+	* Group B
+ - The license in which this library is distributed under
+	* Apache License 2.0
+ - An installation and how to get started section

 Group 2